BIM2SIM/bim2sim/docs/source/overview.md

 * building's location and surroundings (shadings)

 This information is extracted from the IFC file.
-Missing data can be added by using a set of templates.
+Missing data can be added by using e.g. a template-based enrichment.

 ### Heating Ventilation and Air Conditioning (HVAC) Simulation
 HVAC simulations are used to simulate the behaviour of different system